 From the employer's point of view, it's something to be managed, but if you ask an employee to define culture, they will likely tell you it's just "the way we do things are around here."

 You can learn more about this topic in Course 712.

 Safety must be elevated so that it is considered a critical value as opposed to something that must be done or accomplished as priorities allow.
 How can you tell when safety is a value vs. a priority on the worksite?
 Simple: Values don't change; priorities do, especially when the going gets tough.

 Most employers will put time and money into employee safety when they understand the benefits in terms of how their commitment helps to fulfill their social, fiscal and/or legal obligations as an employer.
 Therefore, you should stress the benefits to your employer when meeting each of the three obligations.
 Let's take a look:

 Stressing this obligation can be quite effective.
 Managers will be motivated to invest in safety when they understand the financial benefits derived from effective application of safety programs.
 Emphasize the cost vs. benefits of safety.

 Place a lot of emphasis on this obligation when managers only want to fulfill the obligation to comply with OSHA rules.
 You need to be familiar with how OSHA works be sure to understand the OSHA enforcement process.

 Because construction is such a hazardous industry, most employers understand the importance of a strong safety committee.
 This is one of the most important safety teams within the CSMS and a very important part of employee involvement.

 Membership on your company's CSC should include both management and hourly employees.
 Members should be elected, appointed and/or volunteers and should serve on the committee for at least a year or other specified amount of time.
-OSHAcademy courses 701 and 707 cover safety committee operations.

 Before beginning this quiz, we highly recommend you review the module material.
 This quiz is designed to allow you to self-check your comprehension of the module content, but only focuses on key concepts and ideas.